What is an employer 401(k) match?

 401(k) vesting schedules

 Another element in many employer 401(k) match programs is a vesting schedule.
-Vesting schedules establish how much of an employer’s contributions you own depending on your length of employment.
+Vesting schedules establish how much of the employer contributions deposited into your account are owned by you, depending on your length of employment.
 For example, employers may set a vesting schedule of 25% ownership after one year, 50% ownership after two years, 75% ownership after three years, and 100% ownership after four years.
-If your employment ends before the fourth year, you forfeit the difference.
+If your employment ends before the fourth year, you forfeit the unearned amount to the plan.
 However, that forfeiture only applies to employer contributions; you retain full ownership of any contributions you make to your own 401(k).

 There are three general types of vesting schedules: